How to Buy a Wetsuit for SUP and Kayaking

-Read on to find out what key features you need to look for when it comes to buying a wetsuit for SUP and kayaking.
+Read on to find out what to look for when in order to buy a wetsuit for SUP and kayaking.

 As with most watersports, wetsuit thickness and water temperatures are key when it comes to finding the right wetsuit.
 Wetsuit thickness is measured in millimeters (ex: 3/2mm or 1mm) and it impacts the warmth of the wetsuit.
 Thinner neoprene means more flexibility and range of motion and is perfect for warm water temps while a thicker suit obviously has more neoprene with less range of motion and works for cool to cold water temps.